 4. Be Wary of Offers That Sound Too Good to Be True

-If a buyer offers an unusually high price for your salvaged car, it might be a scam.
+If a buyer offers an unusually high price for your scrap car, it might be a scam.
 Scammers often lure you with high offers and then change the terms later.
 They may trick you into unfavorable deals.

 How to Identify Unrealistic Offers: